DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Subclasses/Tsugeh Arcane Enforcer.md

 At 10th level, you tap into your magical abilities to bolster your melee prowess.
 You may use a bonus action to enter into a trance for ten minutes.
 The trance grants you the following:

 - You may add your Intelligence modifier to your attack rolls.
-This bonus increases to double your Intelligence modifier at level 16.
 - You gain a +2 bonus to concentration saving throws.
 - You gain advantage on ability checks using Intelligence.
 - You gain vulnerability to psychic damage.